Ugandan Bush War: Early rebel successes, and emergence of the NRA

 As the war escalated, foreign support became vital for the survival of Obote's government.
 The Tanzanians initially helped to defend his regime and kept some order through the presence of about 10,000 Tanzania People's Defence Force soldiers and 1,000 policemen.
 Nevertheless, the unsustainable costs of these troops led Tanzanian President Julius Nyerere to gradually withdraw most of his forces from Uganda.
-By June of 1981, just 800 to 1,000 Tanzanian advisors remained in the country.
+By June 1981, just 800 to 1,000 Tanzanian advisors remained in the country.
 These advisors remained of crucial importance for the UNLA, but the Tanzanian withdrawal greatly weakened Obote's position.
-To compensate, he tried to enlist further foreign aid: He hired a British private military company, and convinced the Commonwealth of Nations as well as the United States to send small teams of security advisors.
+To compensate, he tried to enlist further foreign aid: He hired a British private military company, and convinced the Commonwealth of Nations (including Great Britain, Canada, and Australia) as well as the United States to send small teams of security advisors.

 One of Obote's most important allies was North Korea.
 The Ugandan President visited the country in late 1981 and signed a cooperation agreement which included military support for his regime.
 At least 30 North Korean officers were subsequently sent to Gulu in northern Uganda, where they trained UNLA soldiers and repaired military equipment.
 By 1984, the number had risen to about 50 North Koreans who acted as security, intelligence, and military advisors.
 Museveni claimed that over 700 North Koreans were ultimately used by the UNLA; Obote maintained that only about 170 were present in Uganda.
 According to one study, the North Korean officers actively participated in and even led counter-insurgency operations for Obote.
 A Central Intelligence Agency report stated, however, that the North Koreans refused to actually venture to the frontlines.
-The Ugandan military also sent some officers and non-commissioned officer to North Korea for advanced trainings.
+The Ugandan military also sent some officers and non-commissioned officers to North Korea for advanced trainings.
 Obote's government also organized various paramilitary groups to assist the UNLA.
 The "People's Militia" consisted of Langi, Acholi and Teso tribesmen, and was mostly loyal to UNLA chief of staff David Oyite-Ojok.
 It became increasingly powerful, and garnered a reputation as a fierce and brutal force.
 In addition, there was the "National Youth Army" (NYA), various tribal militias, and the UPC youth paramilitaries.